UT-ADL/autoware_mini_practice/practice_6/README.md

 ## 2. Extract and publish the local path

 The main logic of local path extraction is in `extract_waypoints` function.
-Your task is to calculate all the necessary input variables that are initiated as `None` in the `extract_local_path` function.
+Your task is to calculate all the input variables initiated as `None` in the `extract_local_path` function.

 ##### Instructions

 1. Remove the `print` and `return` statements in the `extract_local_path` function.
-2. Find the ego vehicle location from `current_pose` message copied in the start of the function and initiate it as Shapely `Point` variable.
+2. Find the ego vehicle location from the `current_pose` message copied at the start of the function and initiate it as a Shapely `Point` variable.
 3. Find the ego vehicle location on the global path as the distance from the global path start.
-Shapely `project` will find the closest point on the path and calculate the distance to it.
+The Shapely `project` function will find the closest point on the path and calculate the distance to it.
 ```
 ego_distance_from_global_path_start = global_path.linestring.project(current_position)
 ```
-4. Calculate `global_path_distances` as an array of cumulative sum of the distances (first point = cumulative distance of 0.0).
-Use `numpy` function `np.cumsum()` to do that.
+4. Calculate `global_path_distances` as an array of the cumulative sum of the distances (first point = cumulative distance of 0.0).
+Use `numpy` function `np.cumsum()`.
-5. Create interpolator `global_path_velocities_interpolator` using `interp1d` function from `scipy` library.
+5. Create an interpolator `global_path_velocities_interpolator` using the `interp1d` function from the `scipy` library.
 Interpolator should use `global_path_distances` as x-coordinates and `global_path_velocities` as y-coordinates.
-This will the local path extractor to calculate precise target velocities for points that are not on the global path (mainly `current_pose` and `goal`).
+This will use the local path extractor to calculate precise target velocities for points not on the global path (mainly `current_pose` and `goal`).
 6. After you initialize all parameters, `extract_waypoints` function will be called to extract the local path.
-The function will return a list of waypoints that is published in `Path` message in `/planning/extracted_local_path` topic.
+The function will return a list of waypoints published in the `Path` message in the `/planning/extracted_local_path` topic.

 ##### Validation

 * Run `roslaunch autoware_mini_practice_solutions practice_6_sim.launch`
-* Place destination - path should appear, and ego vehicle starts to drive.
+* Place destination - path should appear, and the ego vehicle starts to drive.
-* Place obstacles on the path - ego vehicle will ignore them.
+* Place obstacles on the path (use `Publish point` button in RViz) - ego vehicle will ignore them.
 * Use `rostopic hz` to verify that `/control/vehicle_cmd` and `/planning/extracted_local_path` topics are published when the path is set and when the ego vehicle passes the goal point and the path is cleared.

 ## 3. Collision points creator node

-The next task is to initialize node that will create collision points for our local planner to react to.
+The next task is to initialize the node that will create collision points for our local planner to react to.
 In this practice, we are interested in processing obstacles detected by the object detection and creating collision points accordingly.
-We will use a buffer around extracted local path to check if any object is within the buffered local path.
+We will use a buffer around the extracted local path to check if any object is within the buffered local path.
 Shapely [intersects](https://shapely.readthedocs.io/en/stable/reference/shapely.intersects.html) and [intersection](https://shapely.readthedocs.io/en/stable/reference/shapely.intersection.html) functions can be used for this purpose.

 ![intersection_checking](images/obstacle_detection.png)